A Call to Serve

 A Life of Leadership

-Dan is the youngest of eight, and a proud Oregonian.
+Commissioner Ryan is the youngest of eight and a proud Oregonian.
 Time permitting, he enjoys attending local arts and sporting events, cooking and gardening with his fiancé Amo, and outdoor activities with his 16 nieces and nephews and their families.
 Dan's favorite title is Uncle Danny.

-Dan will lead steadfastly in pursuit of thoughtful community shared solutions to the myriad challenges faced by Portlanders.
+Commissioner Ryan leads steadfastly in pursuit of thoughtful community-shared solutions to the many complex challenges Portlanders face.